Borrow Our Materials

 When the Library catalogue indicates that an item is "In Processing", it has been received but not yet added to the collection.

 It can take several months for new items to be added to the collection.
-If you find an item in the catalogue that you would like to borrow right away, please complete a Status Check form at the Access Services Desk.
+If you find an item in the catalogue that you would like to borrow right away, please complete a Rush Request form at the Access Services Desk.
 Library staff will locate and process the item on a priority basis, allowing you to pick it up in one or two working days.

 "In Storage" Materials